The Borgel Watch Case Company of GenevaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 Goldsmiths & Silversmiths Borgel hunter

-A watch with a metal lid that fully covers the dial is called a "full hunter".
-Later Goldsmiths and Silversmiths advertisements showed a watch with a circular crystal in the centre so that the time could be read without opening it.
-This design is called a half- or demi-hunter and is said to have been originated by Napoleon, who got so frustrated with having to keep opening the case of his full hunter watch to read the time that he took out a knife and cut a hole in the lid.
+A watch with a metal lid that fully covers the dial is called a “full hunter”, or just a hunter.
+Later Goldsmiths and Silversmiths advertisements showed a wristwatch with a circular crystal in the centre so that the time could be read without opening it, the same as the case of the wristwatch in the photograph.
+This design is called a half-hunter or demi-savonnette and is said to have been originated by Napoleon, who got so frustrated with having to keep opening the case of his full hunter watch to read the time that he took out a knife and cut a hole in the lid.

 But if the Borgel company in Geneva didn't make hunter cases, what's going on here?
 The watch without question has a Borgel case - the advertisement says that ... it is contained in a one-piece solid silver screw case that makes it dust and damp proof.
 This is undoubtedly a Borgel case, no one else was making a case of this description at the time, but how does it come to have a hunter lid, described in the advert as a patent cover to protect the glass?